djangofan/gatling-with-gradle-taurus-and-docker/README.md

 ```

 ### Who do I talk to? ###
-If you have questions leave a comment at the tutorial blog article (https://brokenrhythm.blog/gradle-gatling-springboot-automation)
+If you have questions leave a comment at the tutorial [blog article](https://brokenrhythm.blog/gradle-gatling-springboot-automation).

-You can also reach me at my LinkedIn profile: https://www.linkedin.com/in/apostolos-benisis
+You can also reach me at my [LinkedIn profile](https://www.linkedin.com/in/apostolos-benisis).